 For additional information, contact Charlene Nielsen at 573-216-2131.

 (Lake Area Ministries Benevolence)

 LAMB House is an ecumenical organization supported by the churches in the Camdenton area.
 It provides assistance to the needy; emergency food, clothing, fuel and rental assistance.
-LAMB House maintains a “burn room” with household items to assist as someone sets up a new household.
+LAMB House maintains a “Crisis Room” with household items to assist as someone sets up a new household.
 It provides shoes to school children when requested by their teacher or the school nurse.
 LAMB House also serves as a referral source to help people find the appropriate agency to meet their needs.

 The LAMB House office and thrift shop are located at 93 Morgan Street, Camdenton.
 Proceeds from the thrift shop help fund its many programs.
 The thrift shop is open Monday-Friday from 9:30 am to 1:00 pm and on Saturdays from 9:30 am to noon.
 Call the LAMB House office at 573-346-2168.

 Donations of food, clothing, linens, and small household items are most welcome.
 Monetary donations are also gratefully accepted.